Double the Trouble, Twice the Joy

 Days before the twins were due to see a surgeon, she drove Awa and the twins 343 kilometers to the capital city of Dakar.
 This was the furthest the twins had ever been away from home, but the closest they had ever been to finding healing.
 It was also the first time any of them had seen a ship.

-Awa was a bit nervous about all of these new experiences, and even more so when the nurses came to take Ousseynou and then Assane to the operating theatres.
+Awa was a bit nervous about all of these new experiences, and even more so when the nurses came to take Ousseynou and then Assane to the operating theatres onboard the hospital ship.
 But after the operation, when her boys were wheeled out, she was thrilled for the opportunity for free surgery!